vboyev-MSFT/defender-docs/defender-xdr/before-you-begin-defender-experts.md

 ---
 title: Key infrastructure requirements before enrolling in the Microsoft Defender Experts for Hunting service ms.reviewer:
-description: This section outlines the key infrastructure requirements you must meet and important information on data access and compliance ms.service: defender-experts-for-hunting ms.author: vpattnaik
+description: This section outlines the key infrastructure requirements you must meet and important information on data access and compliance. ms.service: defender-experts-for-hunting ms.author: vpattnaik
 author: vpattnai